jjhk-coag/jjhk-coag/README.md

 ## Hi there 👋

-I am Jakub Karczewski and I study IT (gamedev) at PJATK university in Gdańsk.
+My name is Jakub Karczewski and I study IT (gamedev) at PJATK university in Gdańsk.

 -  I am currently working on my group engineering project
 -  I am learning Japanese and expanding my programming skills.